-Community Strategic Plan 2032 Delivery Program 2022-2026 Strategy Service 4.7 Demonstrate responsible decision-making based on our values, collaboration, and transport and accountable leadership.
-Governance and Administration
+Community Strategic Plan 20 32 Delivery Program 2022-2026 Strategy Service 4.7 Demonstrate responsible decision based on our values, collaborati transport and accountable leader on, and

 RISK MANAGEMENT

 Council has a zero-tolerance approach to fraud and corruption.
 The risk of fraudulent and corrupt conduct occurring is greatly reduced by a well-defined fraud and corruption policy and reporting process that will give confidence to Council staff and officials to make reports of suspected fraudulent or corrupt conduct.